gengstrand/clojure-news-feed/client/mobile/feed/README.md

 <img src="newsfeed.png" width="816" />

 Here you will find a project for a mobile client that is based on the [Ionic Framework](https://ionicframework.com/).
-I started with the [ionic-super-starter](https://github.com/ionic-team/ionic-starter-super) template and combined it with the output from the swager-codegen module for typescript-angular2 when run with the swagger yaml specification for the news feed (used in feeds 3 through 5).
+I started with the [ionic-super-starter](https://github.com/ionic-team/ionic-starter-super) template and combined it with the output from the swagger-codegen module for typescript-angular2 when run with the swagger yaml specification for the news feed (used in feeds 3 through 5).

 _Note: the Ionic Super Starter requires Ionic CLI 3._